aplteam/Tatin/docs/PackageConfiguration.md

 #### assets

-This defines the files the source code relies on in one way or another, like CSS files, JavaScript files, images and what not.

-This must be a simple text vector that can represent:

-* A single filename
-* A single folder name
-* A simple text vector representing a mixture of file names and folder names separated by commas.

-The path must be relative to the package since the file(s) or folder(s) are part of the package.
+If not empty (no assets) it points to a folder holding the assets.
+The path must be relative to the package since the folder is part of the package.
 For that reason the path may not contain a "`:`" under Windows, and not start with "`/`".
 If it does anyway an error is thrown.

-There is one exception: when an absolute path is specified but it's partly identical with the source path of the package then Tatin removes the source part and makes the path(s) silently relative.
+There is one exception: when an absolute path is specified but it's partly identical with what will become `HOME` (the folder where the package lives) then Tatin removes that  part silently, making the path effectively relative.

-Note that when the package configuration file is written to disk the existence of the specified assets is checked.
-If any of them do not exist an error is thrown.
+Note that when the package configuration file is written to disk the existence of the assets folder is checked.
+If it does not exist an error is thrown.

+See also the [`GetFullPath2AssetsFolder`](#GetFullPath2AssetsFolder) function.

-A> ### Accessing assets from an instance
+A> ### Accessing assets from a class instance
 A>
-A> In case you need to access assets from an instance of a package you have two choices:
+A> In case you need to access assets from an instance of a class in a package you have two choices:
 A>
 A> 1.
-Create a function like this:
+Add to the class a function like this:
 A>
 A>    ```
 A>    r←GetAssetFolder
-A>    r←##.TatinVars.ASSETS
+A>    r←##.TatinVars.GetFullPath2AssetsFolder
 A>    ```
 A>
 A> 2.
-From within a class use the expression `⊃⊃⎕CLASS ⎕THIS` in order to find out where the class script actually lives.
+Use the expression `⊃⊃⎕CLASS ⎕THIS` in order to find out where the class script actually lives.
 A>
 A>    Therefore the following expression returns the path to the assets:
 A>
 A>    ```
-A>    (⊃⊃⎕CLASS ⎕THIS).##.TatinVars.ASSETS
+A>    (⊃⊃⎕CLASS ⎕THIS).##.TatinVars.GetFullPath2AssetsFolder
 A>    ```